Azure Defender for SQL

 Azure Defender for SQL is a unified package for advanced SQL security capabilities.
 Azure Defender is available for Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse Analytics.
-It includes functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate a threat to your database.
+It includes functionality for surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate a threat to your database.
 It provides a single go-to location for enabling and managing these capabilities.

 What are the benefits of Azure Defender for SQL?

 Azure Defender provides a set of advanced SQL security capabilities, including SQL Vulnerability Assessment and Advanced Threat Protection.

 - Vulnerability Assessment is an easy-to-configure service that can discover, track, and help you remediate potential database vulnerabilities.
 It provides visibility into your security state, and it includes actionable steps to resolve security issues and enhance your database fortifications.